Add Items to the Dock

 Next Guide. »

 You can customize the Dock to meet your unique application and computing needs.
 You can add or remove any icon by simply dragging the icon into or out of the Dock.
-Note that adding or removing an icon into or out of the Dock does not physically move it, the item remains in its original location.
+Note that adding or removing an icon into or out of the Dock does not physically move it on the hard dtrive, the item remains in its original location.
+You have just created or removed a reference to the item.

 Add to the Dock

 Any icon you add to the Dock is simply a shortcut and is visible as a large button.
-Only a single click is required to launch or access the item.
+Once in the Dock a single click will launch or access the item.
 You can add numerous types of items to the Dock such as applications, folders, documents, and disks.
-It's the ideal location to place your most frequently used items.
+The Dock is ideal location to place your most frequently used items.

 The Dock is divided into two unequal halves, partitioned by a vertical bar known as the divider.
 The left side is for application icons whereas the right side is for the Trash icon and the other addable items listed above.